jhades/angular2-library-example/README.md

 # Learn how to build an Angular 2 Library

 An example repository for learning how to build your own Angular 2 library.
+Learn how to:

+- setup a library namespace
+- build the library
+- version it
-Learn how to setup a library namespace, how to build it, version it, publish it into npm and consume with either SystemJs or Webpack.
+- publish it into npm
+- consume it with either SystemJs or Webpack

 See further details in this blog post - [How to create an Angular 2 component library](http://blog.jhades.org/how-to-create-an-angular-2-library/)